-SoftBank-backed OYO to offload more loss-making hotels amid pandemic: Sources
+SoftBank-backed Oyo to offload more loss-making hotels amid pandemic: Sources

 The company has $1 billion of cash and the measures, along with other cost-cutting initiatives and furloughs outlined in early April, are aimed at reducing monthly expenses to about $25 million by June from $40 million, the source added.

-On April 8, OYO's founder Ritesh Agarwal, said the pandemic had resulted in a 50 percent-60 percent drop in revenues and occupancy levels, putting "severe stress" on the company's balance sheet.
+On April 8, Oyo’s founder Ritesh Agarwal, said the pandemic had resulted in a 50%-60% drop in revenues and occupancy levels, putting “severe stress” on the company’s balance sheet.

-OYO is one of SoftBank's biggest bets with the Japanese group holding a 46 percent stake.
+Oyo is one of SoftBank’s biggest bets with the Japanese group holding a 46% stake.

 The six-year-old hotel startup had already consulted turnaround specialist Alvarez & Marsal and Accenture Plc last year, two of the four people said, and more recently it tapped human resources advisor Aon Hewitt.